julien-pal/node-red-contrib-grpc/README.md

 # Server Side

-This package provides some nodes (grpc-register-function, grpc-response and grpc-server) for a server side implementation for gRPC service.
+This package provides some nodes (grpc-register-function, grpc-response and grpc-server) for a server side implementation of a gRPC service.
-It will start a gRPC server according to the server implementation (grpc-server node) and register services methods (with grpc-register-function node) and provide a response to your gRPC client (with grpc-response node).
+It will start a gRPC server according to the server configuration (grpc-server node) and register services methods (with grpc-register-function node) and provide a response to your gRPC client (with grpc-response node).

 ## grpc-server node